 Note that the dE we list for each TV represents an average of the dE for all colors, meaning some colors may be more or less accurate than the overall number suggests.
 It’s also worth noting that because we only test the 100% saturated colors, less saturated colors may be a bit less accurate, but these results won’t appear in our score.

-We display all colors at 75% luminance.
+We display all colors at 75% stimulus.

 Gamma is an expression of the luminance of a particular shade or color, so when calibrating a TV’s white balance, achieving a flat gamma line means the luminance of that particular shade is exactly right for the target look.
 If the line curves up above the target, it means the shade is darker than intended, and you run the risk of losing detail in the shadows.
 Below the line means the shadows are lighter, though the difference there is less apparent.
 This is fairly important, as differences in gamma are pretty easy to notice.